 1946 (17th June)

-John Kennedy won the Democratic Primary for the Eleventh Congressional District in Boston, Massachusetts.
+Kennedy won the Democratic Primary for the Eleventh Congressional District in Boston, Massachusetts.

-John Kennedy was elected to the House of Representatives.
+JFK was elected to the House of Representatives.

 1948 (13th May)

 John Kennedy’s sister, Kathleen was killed in a plane crash.

 Kennedy was elected for a second term in the House of Representatives.

 John Kennedy was diagnosed with Addison’s disease.
 The diagnosis was not made public.

 JFK was elected for a third term in the House of Representatives.

 Kennedy went on a foreign trip with his younger brother, Robert and sister, Pat.
 They visited India, Israel, Japan and Vietnam.